 by Lynne JonellI just met a woman who lived through horrifying emotional abuse as a child.

 I had been told about her history some years before; but when I met the woman, we didn’t mention it.
 We talked instead about books, a subject of common interest, and teaching, her passion.

 I made an effort to forget what I knew about her past; it was awful enough for her to have lived through it without my thinking about it while we talked, like a bystander at a crime scene who keeps casting surreptitious glances at the pooling blood beneath a blanket-covered mound.… more

 For years I’ve taken primitive comfort in Gustave Flaubert’s mid-nineteenth century remark in a letter to a friend: “Last week I spent five days writing one page.”

 And Garrison Keillor’s Writer’s Almanac reminded us (Dec.
-12, 2014) that Flaubert often put in a comma one day and took it out the next.… more
+12, 2014) that Flaubert often put in a comma one day and took it out the next.
+Yes, sure, fine, yeah, we all do that, and we can tell the keyboard, or the cat, whoever keeps us company, that in these insertions and deletions we’re honoring Flaubert and the noble tradition.… more

 A year of school visits has just concluded, but I can’t unpack quite yet.
 I’ll soon head out on a book tour to support the release of my latest titles.
 The questions I get when I meet readers depend on the book — whether it’s a new release I’m promoting or an older book a class has read and discussed.… more